honeybee12P/Online-Movie-Store/README.md

-On going project for Web Programming Language Course at UTD Spring 2018
+This is an online movie store project done as a part of Web Programming Language course at UTD Spring 2018